Our goal is to share information and products that are truly helpful to renters.

 - A lot of expenses are typically known month-to-month.
 For example, rent, car payments, and insurance payments typically don’t change without you knowing.

 - Food, entertainment, and shopping often catch you by surprise — it’s very easy to overspend in these categories.
-No problem here as there is room in the budget to go over and not use a credit card.
+There is no problem here, as there is room in the budget to go over and not use a credit card.

 - Unless you track every single transaction, there will always be a few bucks here and there unaccounted for.
 Add a miscellaneous budget line item for this and if you exceed it every month, consider breaking it out into its expense category to track.